 If you don’t know what to serve with tamales, here is a simple guide that can help you surprise your friends and family.

-Mexican tamales or tamal, who Mexican call the dish, consists of corn-based dough steamed in corn husks or banana leaves.
-The great thing about tamales is that you can be creative and make a fun and delicious Mexican platter.
+Mexican tamales or tamal consists of corn-based dough steamed in corn husks or banana leaves.
+The great thing about tamales is that you can maximize your cooking creativity.

-In this article, you will learn more about tamale, and things you can serve with tamales – side dishes and sauces.
+In this article, you will learn more about tamales, and things you can serve with tamales, including side dishes and sauces.
+Let’s get started!

 What Are Tamales?